OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 ### 4.3 Token-Passing Rings

-Polling can be implemented in a distributed fashion on networks with a ring topology.
-Such networks consist of station interfaces that are connected by point-to-point digital transmission lines.
+Polling can be implemented in **a distributed fashion on networks with a ring topology**.
+Such networks consist of **station interfaces that are connected by point-to-point digital transmission lines**.

 **An interface in the listen mode** reproduces **each bit that is received from its input to its output after some constant delay**, ideally in the order of one bit time.
 This delay allow the interface to monitor the passing bit stream for certain patterns.
 * address